-Note: This protocol has been optimized for high quality genomic DNA inputs between 50 ng and 500 ng and will generate libraries with an average fragment size of 350-450 bp.
-Although recommendations for DNA samples with lower quality (e.g. FFPE) are given, optimization of fragmentation time may be required.
+This protocol has been optimized for high quality genomic DNA inputs between 50 ng and 100 ng and will generate libraries with an average fragment size of 350-450 bp.
+Optimal fragment length will depend on the read length used for sequencing.
+The fragmentation time of high-quality samples is set to 20 minutes.
+However, DNA samples with lower quality (e.g. genomic DNA with low DNA Integrity Number) may require optimization of fragmentation time.

 - Accurately quantified DNA (gDNA)

-- Library Preparation Box $#1 \rightarrow$ FEAT Buffer, FEAT Enzyme
+- Library Preparation Box #1 → FEAT Buffer, FEAT Enzyme

 - 0.2 ml PCR tubes and caps

 - Nuclease-free water

-1. Transfer 50-500 ng of DNA into a new 8 strip PCR tube (or 96-well plate) on ice, and adjust the volume of the sample to 21 μl according to Table 1.
+1. Transfer 50-100 ng of DNA into a new 8 strip PCR tube (or 96-well plate) on ice, and adjust the volume of the sample to 21 μl according to Table 1.